Skip to main content

 • restore options for older values.

 If no variable is selected, the detail pane collapses so the window behaves like a two-column view.
-Ghostable desktop environment window showing a selected variable with the detail pane open for metadata, validation, and history.
+Desktop uses the top-level detail switcher for Info, Validation, and History.
+Inside the Info view, the same pane also includes the Description / Note section for the selected variable.
+Ghostable desktop environment window showing a selected variable with the detail pane open on the Info tab.

 Pending Key Access